 - Find your ideal northern lights tour package in Scandinavia

-Introduction to the northern lights
+Introduction to the aurora borealis or northern lights

 The sightings of these multi-coloured lights in the night sky go back thousands of years.
 The ancient Greeks and the Romans had many myths associated with the auroras.